Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3RoamerRNG.md

 Lastly, you should prepare your save by saving immediately before the moment the Roamer is released.
 This is when in your bedroom immediately after you first defeated the E4 and entered the Hall of Fame (RSE), or immediately before you enter the Pokémon Network Center at One Island, to give Ceilo the Sapphire for his machine (FRLG).<br>

 Below you will find the steps required to successfully perform this RNG.
+Ensure you are already saved in game at the absolute last position before the Roamer is generated before proceeding.

 ## Step 1: Searching for Spreads & Initial Seed